 The average patient who received an antidepressant treatment had less pain than 74% of the patients who received a placebo.
 Patients here were given 60 mg/day and 120 mg/day, with the 60 mg/day dose showing better tolerability.

 Recent evidence referenced in “Novel Treatments for Osteoarthritis: An Update” has implicated central sensitization as an important factor in mediating pain in osteoarthritis.
-Findings relating to this drug may explain the limited efficacy demonstrated by medications like NSAIDs.

 In the cited trial, patients treated with Duloxetine exhibited significant improvements in average pain score.
 Duloxetine is recommended to patients who do not respond well to conventional pharmacological agents and has been approved for the treatment of chronic knee osteoarthritis by the Food and Drug Administration (FDA).